 - 9.5 All pupils benefit from formal recognition of their achievements.
 Recognition of a learner's wider achievements can increase their confidence, raise their aspirations, improve their motivation for learning and keep them engaged in education.
 The process of planning, recording and recognising achievements can help young people to reflect on their learning and help them build the skills which allow them to articulate their achievements in both formal and informal discussions.
-Some of examples of recognising pupil achievement at Colguhoun Park Primary include: - House Points - Family Group system - Assemblies - Wider Achievement Wall - Head Teacher Certificates and Pupil of the Week Certificates - Announcements via Newsletters/Website and Twitter - Pilot 'Skills Passports' and Eportfolios - 9.7 In class lessons, learning intentions are clear and success criteria is co-constructed with the learners where possible, ensuring that they are clear about the expected outcome of the lesson.
+Some of examples of recognising pupil achievement at Colquhoun Park Primary include: - House Points - Family Group system - Assemblies - Wider Achievement Wall - Head Teacher Certificates and Pupil of the Week Certificates - Announcements via Newsletters/Website and Twitter - 'Skills Passports' and Seesaw - 9.7 In class lessons, learning intentions are clear and success criteria is co-constructed with the learners where possible, ensuring that they are clear about the expected outcome of the lesson.
 Learners themselves are involved in identifying clear and challenging next steps through discussion with their teacher.
 One-to-one conversations with learners are crucial aspects of the process which encourages learners to articulate their achievements.
 Timeous feedback about the quality of work and how to make it better involve the learner at whatever stage they are at in their learning and can ensure they are fully involved in deciding next steps in their learning and identifying who can help.
-This will support the learner to reflect on and profile their achievements. - 9.8 Colquboun Park is continuing to develop a manageable process for learners to profile their achievements and set targets for the next steps in their learning.
+This will support the learner to reflect on and profile their achievements. - 9.8 Consultation is underway to establish a process for learners to profile their achievements and set targets for the next steps in their learning.
 Within this process there is a clear focus on skills development (DYW).
 Learners reflect on their achievements in and out of school.
 This is an ongoing process at all stages of the school. - 9.9 Profiles are produced at the key points of transition in learning e.g. Primary 7.
 Producing profiles at P7 emphasises learners' achievements as they move from primary school into secondary school. - 9.10 The purpose of the profile is to recognise and record the learners' achievements at this point in their learning journey.
 It is also used to inform secondary staff of their next steps in that journey.
-For example the Primary 7 Profile is used by secondary staff to discuss with learners their progress and next steps.
+For example, the Primary 7 Profile is used by secondary staff to discuss with learners their progress and next steps.
 It is also used early in S1 to reflect on progress and to ensure progression.
-The latest and best work in Primary 7 is a useful benchmark when evaluating progress in S1. - 9.11 A learner's profile is supported by a portfolio of learning and personal achievement.
-It contains key pieces of evidence to illustrate longitudinal progress as the learner progresses across stages of learning.
+The latest and best work in Primary 7 is a useful benchmark when evaluating progress in S1.

+9.11 A learner's profile is supported by a portfolio of learning and personal achievement.
+This is in the form of an 'Other areas' folder in which samples of pupil work have been selected from other curricular areas to demonstrate achievement.
+It contains key pieces of evidence to illustrate longitudinal progress as the learner progresses across stages of learning and curricular areas.
 The portfolio should contain evidence of progress to show latest and best work.